Remember the basic rules for fixtures and chattels:

 Those were the actual common law rules.
 While the rules may seem simple enough, the conclusions may not always be clear.

-Consequently, the sign although “attached” to the land retained its character as a chattel.
-Annexation, of course, is a legal conclusion based on the relationship of the item to the land.
+Consequently, they were “annexed” to the land.
+Annexation is a legal conclusion based on the relationship of the item to the land.

 Brian Madigan LL.B., Broker